 When violence erupts near 12-year-old Jude's Syrian home, her Baba and older brother refuse to leave.
 Her mother, though, believes that it's no longer safe for her, Jude, and the baby she's carrying to stay.
 Jude finds herself winging across the ocean to Cincinnati, where an aunt, uncle, and cousin she's never met live.
 But life in America is a big adjustment: her cousin isn't welcoming, nobody looks like her, and she misses everything she left behind.
 "It is strange to feel lucky for something that is making my heart feel so sad," she thinks.
 With time, though, Jude finds her place in her new country — and who she really is.
 This lyrical and hopeful novel in verse will give kids new perspective on the experience of refugees as they leave an old home to find a new one.

 17-year-old Danger Danielle Warren doesn't live up to her name: ever since she lost an eye in a childhood accident she's been a prisoner to her fears and believes that everything wrong with her family is her fault.
 So when her distant father, Cougar — a reality TV show survivalist — invites her to join him to film the next episode, Danny is sure this is her chance to prove herself.
 Then their small plane crashes in the Amazon rainforest, leaving her stranded with her father, teen movie idol Gus Price, and the camera crew... which keeps filming despite the accident.
-To her surprise, though, Danny discovers she has unexpected strength that will see her through all the dangers that face her — and realizes that she has nothing to prove.
+To her surprise, however, Danny discovers she has unexpected strength that will see her through the dangers that face her — and realizes that she has nothing to prove.
 This tense survival story also explores how you can grow when you embrace who you really are.

 12-year-old Hanako and her family were imprisoned by her own country in World War II, just because of their Japanese heritage, and then coerced into relinquishing their citizenship, forcing them to move to Japan.
 But their new country is in desperate straights post-war, including the small village outside of Hiroshima where her grandparents live.
 Compassionate Hanako wants to help, but her family doesn't even enough for themselves.
 Still, her grandfather's explanation about kintsukuroi — fixing broken items with gold lacquer to make them stronger and more beautiful — gives her hope for a future where her family is the gold that mends the wounds.
 Hanako shines in this emotional story about the aftermath of World War II and the Japanese internment.